disulfidebond/VCF_Parsing_Analysis/README.md

 To parse the data, you could use python pandas, and verify it with Bash.
 [This python file has the code](https://github.com/disulfidebond/VCF_Parsing_Analysis/blob/master/parse_data_from_vcf.py)

 Note that for filtering based on specific criteria, [you can also use GATK Tools](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/), [as well as picard](https://broadinstitute.github.io/picard/javadoc/picard/index.html?picard/vcf/filter/FilterVcf.html).

+### Task III: Obtain raw counts from data in the VCF file

+Pandas has several built-in tools that can accomplish this directly, or with some additional code.

+To obtain a count of genotypes, first create a list of identifiers for each sample.
+This assumes you have more than one sample; if you have only one sample in the VCF file, it is strongly recommended to use GATK tools instead.

+Then, pull the genotype data from a column, and filter out the genotype of interest.
+Finally, do calculations on the filtered data, such as mean.
+Keep in mind that the filtered data is a sum of genotypes, irrespective of sample.
+For more in-depth statistical calculations, see [Task IV]().

+The code for this can be found [here](https://github.com/disulfidebond/VCF_Parsing_Analysis/blob/master/vcf_column_counts.py)